Policing and Race

 “I'm looking at the long haul,” Brown said.
 “It's not like we're going to change in one day, but I think that you have to look at it over time.”

-USF News will report on "Building Our Capacity to Address Racism” throughout 2021–2022, covering forums, discussions, and events related to this initiative.
+USF News will report on "6+You” throughout 2021–2022, covering forums, discussions, and events related to this initiative.